Diwali Gifts for Dogs: Festive Gifting Ideas for Your Pooch

 Of the many essential oils you could choose from, the best are Lavender (induces a calming and peaceful effect in dogs), Lemongrass (repels mosquitoes, fleas, and ticks, improves dog’s skin), and Spearmint (aids weight loss, helps in diarrhea, stimulates bladder).
 Navarasas by Nikki offer an interesting range of oil blends for dogs.

 You could find bottles of essential oils at your nearest pharmacy or online.
-Make sure that the oils you buy are labelled pet-friendly.
-Otherwise always ensure you do not buy low-quality or chemical reconstitutes (commonly marketed as diffuser oils, aroma oils, etc).
-They could have adverse to no effects on the pet.
+Make sure that the oils you buy are labeled pet-safe.
+Always ensure you do not buy low-quality or chemical reconstitutes (commonly marketed as diffuser oils, aroma oils, etc).
+They can have adverse to no effects on your pet.
 A 5ML bottle of a decent-quality essential oil can cost you anywhere between Rs.
 450 to Rs.
 700.

 Above all, do not forget to shower your dawgie with lots of love.
 Be there for them among the chaos and do not leave them alone.
 Many pets tend to face severe anxiety that may lead to behavioral and dietary changes in them.
 They may even temporarily stop eating.
 Pets that are provided well nutritionally may have an easier time coping with the changes festivals bring along.
 So, ensure your pets are being fed well in general.